Top

 Most Common Types of Estate Planning Documents

 The most common types of estate planning documents are a statutory durable power of attorney, medical power of attorney, directive to physicians (commonly known as a living will), HIPAA releases, declaration of guardian, last will and testament, or another will alternative, and trusts.
+Understanding each document's role can significantly enhance the clarity and effectiveness of your estate plan, ensuring it aligns with your life goals and aspirations.

 Types of estate planning documents: